sadasant/TALK/README.md

 # TALK

-**TALK** is a simple web system for creating private chats aimed to be the simpliest way to chat over slow and unstable networks.
+**TALK** is a simple web system for creating private chats aimed to be the simpliest way to chat over slow and unstable network connections.

 ### Features